 - Some borrowers will need to visit a branch in person: While many borrowers will be able to complete the process entirely online, others may need to go into a local U.S. Bank branch in order to close their loan.

-- Only available to U.S. Bank customers: You need to be a U.S. Bank customer for at least 120 days or 180 days, depending on the loan you want.
+- Only available to U.S. Bank customers: You need to be a U.S. Bank customer to get a personal loan.
 This type of requirement is restrictive compared to many non-bank lenders that don’t require you to be a past or current customer to get a loan.

-- Late fee: U.S. Bank charges a late fee for loans paid more than five days late, whereas there are several online-only lenders that don’t charge late fees.
+- Late fee: U.S. Bank charges a late fee for loans paid five days late or more, whereas several online-only lenders don’t charge late fees at all.

 U.S. Bank Personal Loan Rates & Terms

-While the $6 fee may seem manageable, its APR equivalent is just over 35%, which is considerably higher than U.S. Bank’s traditional personal loan option.
+While the $12 fee may seem manageable, its APR equivalent is just over 70%, which is considerably higher than U.S. Bank’s traditional personal loan option

 How Much Can You Borrow With U.S. Bank?

 Borrowers are able to apply for between $1,000 and $25,000 in personal loan funding through U.S. Bank.
-Funds may be available as soon as one business day after the loan is approved and closed.
+Funds may be available as soon as one business day after the loan closes.
+For U.S. Bank Simple Loans, loan amounts range from $100 to $1,000.
+You can choose your loan amount in $100 increments..

 U.S. Bank Personal Loan Fees